mvolkmann/blog/src/swift/SwiftCharts.md

 between two values in a data series
 (by specifying the `yStart` and `yEnd` arguments).

+An example where shading a range of values is useful is when creating a chart that shows a series of minimum, average, and maximum values.
+`LineMark` instances can be used to plot the average values.
+`AreaMark` instances can be used to shade the area between the minimum and maximum values.

 Areas can be stacked, but cannot overlap.

 The example app draws one line for male data and one line for female data.